Primordial black holes in interferometry: CMB

 It may thus be of interest to inquire as to the size of the effect for more nearby sources, say for $z\leq 10$, where there can be localized sources.
 To do this, we must evaluate the integral $ \int_{x_{cmb}}^1... $ in \eq{difvar5} with $x_{cmb}$ replaced by the $x$ of the source, which we shall call $x_o$.

 In the Table we show the results for a few values of $x_o$.
 The first two columns gives the `distance' of the source expressed as $x_o$ or equivalently the redshift factor $z_o$.
 The second column gives the location of the peak of the integrand, in terms of its $x$ or $z$.
 Finally, the last column shows the value of the integral $ \int_{x_o}^1... $.
 For comparison the last row shows the CMB result from the subsetion above.
+The integral is given by the expression $ \int_{x_o}^1... = (1/1-x_0^{1/3})^2(x_0^{-1/3}-3+3\,x_0^{1/3}-x_o^{2/3}).$